karlaxnieves/support-git-delete-yespo/docs/First Steps/what-is-yespo/faq-quick-start.md

 An email template is a set of typical email blocks, such as a menu, header, footer, etc. You can use the same template for different campaigns by simply filling it with new content.

 We offer 1000+ templates for different businesses and informational occasions that you can easily customize.
-In your account go to *Messages,* click the *New Email* button and choose your email option.
+In your account go to **Messages**, click the **New Email** button and choose your email option.

 <Image align="center" width="80% " src="https://files.readme.io/2035a0d1dca5341b860ae6a4cf23a46cec4123089afa7a2bc6dae6d5b3294620-image001_en.webp" />